-Staring: Anna Kendrick, Blake Lively, Henry Golding
+Starring: Anna Kendrick, Blake Lively, Henry Golding

 Genre: Black Comedy/Drama

-Stay at home single mother Stephanie (Kendrick) is slowly recovering from the death of her husband and half-brother in a car accident by throwing herself into helping out at her son’s school, running a vlog and being an overall busy-body, this however doesn’t leave much time for developing friendships, that is until she befriends the workaholic PR director and fellow mom Emily (Lively).
+Stay at home single mother Stephanie (Kendrick) is slowly recovering from the death of her husband and half-brother in a car accident by throwing herself into helping out at her son’s school, running a vlog and being an overall busy-body, this, however, doesn’t leave much time for developing friendships, that is until she befriends the workaholic PR director and fellow mom Emily (Lively).

 As her only friend Stephanie is all to willing to help when Emily asks her a simple favour to look after her son until she is finished at work and even more willing to help when Emily goes missing, taking it upon herself to find out just what happened to her only friend, leading her down a twisting road of lust, deceit and murder.

 Female lead comedies are something that Paul Feig does well, his back catalogue is made up of such hits as Bridesmaids, Spy or The Heat, with only the commercial failure of Ghostbusters, which although solid was a miss-step with the fans and slightly dented his reputation.
 So it was all the more important that his next film put him back on track.